-Dr. Kendrick died on October 10th, 1968.
+Dr. Kendrick died in Toronto on October 10th, 1968.
 His funeral was held in Chatham.
 Mrs. Kendrick died on the 25th of February, 1983.
 They are buried at Maple Leaf Cemetery in Chatham.

 *Dr. Charles Baldwin Langford and Dr. Simeon G. Story are also featured on the Chatham-Kent Physician Tribute website.

 ***The webmaster is grateful for the assistance of Goldie Howes in regards to providing research assistance for this biography.